 Many parents that have experienced domestic violence do still choose to mediate.
 If you would like to use mediation to try to work out a plan for your children but have some concerns about your safety, please call us and talk with us about how to make mediation a safe process for you.
 Remember that parents can end mediation at any time if you do not feel safe or comfortable.

 What if we have a restraining order or a no contact order between us?

-If you have a restraining order related to domestic violence you can mediate if you have already passed the period of time when the respondent can contest the restraining order.
+If you have a restraining order related to domestic violence, you can mediate if the period of time when the respondent can contest the restraining order has passed.

 In either case, you may use mediation to negotiate custody and parenting time.
 You may not use it to negotiate the restrictions around contact between you and the other parent.

 Does mediation work?

 Many of the parents that come to mediation, reach agreement on some or all of the issues between them.
 Many parents report that mediation gave them a chance to understand the other parent’s position and concerns, even when they did not agree.